 There are lots of ways to practise your writing - why not try a journal, diary, or writing a letter to someone?
 For spelling games, see Education City or the games linked in the Literacy Zone that our digital leaders have recommended.

 MathsThere are lots of brilliant ways to practise your maths online.
 In school, we currently use Education City and RM Easimaths, both of which can also be used at home.
-Click the links below.
-Our RM Easimaths school code is @manorschool, and your teacher can remind you of your login details.
+Log in through RM Unify.
+If you want to use the RM Easimaths app on an iPad or tablet, don't forget our school code is @manorschool, and you need to press "Login with RM Unify".